reactGo/reactGo/README.md

 Todo:
 ================
+1. Use React Router [ Highest priority ]
-1. Include an easy set up for database (postgresql). [ Highest priority ]
+2. Include an easy set up for database (postgresql).
+3. Use of PureRenderComponent mixin for performance
+4. Immutable JS
-2. Improve webpack config for good build and webpack --watch
+5. Improve webpack config for good build and webpack --watch
-3. Passport auth with express - IN PROGRESS.
+6. Passport auth with express - IN PROGRESS.
-- [ ] Fetching correct state on refresh.
+- [x] Fetching correct state on refresh.
-4. Making the modules more extendible, so you can reuse them.
+7. Making the modules more extendible, so you can reuse them.
-5. Let me know!
+8. Let me know!

 How to Contribute:
 =================